Mikkeli: History

-In 1986, there was a hostage crisis in Mikkeli, when a bank robber drove from Helsinki to Mikkeli with three hostages and parked there.
-When the police shot at the hostage taker's car, he exploded the car, killing himself and one hostage.
+In 1986, there was a hostage crisis in Mikkeli when a bank robber drove from Helsinki with three hostages and parked there.
+When the police shot at the hostage taker's car he detonated explosives contained inside, killing himself and one hostage.

-In 1997 there was a province reform, which made Mikkeli the capital of the new province of Eastern Finland.
-In a separate reform, the rural municipality of Mikkeli which had surrounded the town and the municipality of Anttola were consolidated to Mikkeli in the beginning of the year 2001.
-The municipality of Haukivuori was consolidated with Mikkeli on 1 January 2007 and Ristiina and Suomenniemi in 2013.
+In 1997, there was a province reform, which made Mikkeli the capital of the new province of Eastern Finland.
+In a separate reform, the rural municipality of Mikkeli which had surrounded the town and the municipality of Anttola were consolidated into Mikkeli in early 2001.
+The municipality of Haukivuori was consolidated with Mikkeli on 1 January 2007, and likewise with Ristiina and Suomenniemi in 2013.

+In 2024, there were plans to establish a sub-staff of ground forces working under the military alliance in Mikkeli following Finland's admission into NATO.
+NATO's Multi-Corps Land Component Command (MCLCC) began operations on 1 September 2025 and its official opening ceremony was held on 3 October 2025.

 Geography

 The centre of Mikkeli is located on a low rise, near the shore of a bay of Lake Saimaa.
-There are several small lakes in and around the town.
-The lakes of the eastern parts of the town belong to the water system of River Vuoksi.
-In the west the town reaches Lake Puula that belongs to the water system of River Kymijoki.
+There are several smaller lakes in and around the town; the lakes to the east of town belong to the River Vuoksi system, while to the west, the town reaches Lake Puula, which belongs to the system of the River Kymijoki.

+Climate

+Mikkeli has a subarctic climate (Dfc), bordering on humid continental (Dfb), as May and September average just slightly below 10˚C (50˚F).

+Economy

+In 2022, in addition to educational institutions, Mikkeli's largest employers are the Suur-Savo Cooperative, Rejlers and Savonlinja, and among the companies with the largest turnover are also the subsidiaries of Suur-Savon Sähkö, Järvi-Suomen Energia and Lumme Energia.
+Mikkeli's development company Miksei Oy is responsible for the development of business and industry in Mikkeli.

+The city also operates the Central Archives for Finnish Business Records' (ELKA).